Everything you need to know about ‘Hamilton’ in London

 Who wrote Hamilton?

 The original London cast of Hamilton starred Jamael Westman in the lead role, who made his West End debut in the production.
-Giles Terera played Aaron Burr, who has since starred in Rosmersholm at the Duke of York's Theatre and is due to play Sammy Davis Jr. in a new musical.
+Giles Terera played Aaron Burr.
+Miriam-Teak Lee was in the show's original ensemble, and has since won an Olivier Award for her leading performance in & Juliet at the Shaftesbury Theatre.

 What theatre in London is Hamilton playing at?